Four Square / Two Square Rules

 - They touch the ball twice in a row. (this may also include the server)

-- LINES ARE IN – the receiver is responsible for any ball hit on the line.
+- INSIDE lines are out, OUTSIDE lines are in – the receiver is responsible for any ball hit on the line.

 - The first person standing in line is the referee and decides if a foul has occurred, or a person is out.